acato-plugins/branded-social-images/readme.txt

 * added: action `bsi_image_gd` with 2 parameters; &$resource and $stage, in 4 stages of the image generation (`after_creating_canvas`, `after_adding_background`, `after_adding_text` and `after_adding_logo`)
 * fixed: replace image with BSI in RankMath LD+JSON
 * fixed: BSI image url not always used by RankMath
+* added: debug information for administrators on url.to/post/social-image.png/?debug=BSI

 = 1.0.11 =
 * improved: Meta panel improved layout